 Predictably irrational

-In order to learn to think critically, first of all we need to become aware that our spontaneous thinking is deceiving us in predictable ways.
+To learn to think critically, first of all we need to become aware that our spontaneous thinking is deceiving us in predictable ways.
 The best way to do this is by exposing you to a series of riddles.
-They show us in what contexts and in what ways our spontaneous thinking is misleading.
+They show us in what contexts and in what ways our impromptu thinking is misleading.
 For each riddle, before you look at the answer, try to formulate the first answer that comes to mind and then think about why this answer might be wrong.

 Problem 1: The 'Linda' problem